 Tip #4: Get in contact with someone who can help.

-Getting approved for Social Security disability benefits can be a real challenge.
+Getting approved for Social Security disability benefits with epilepsy can be a real challenge.
 It can take months for the initial decision.
 You claim can be denied twice and you can file an appeal both times.
 The final step is to request a hearing before an administrative law judge for him or her to rule on your case.
 If you have an advocate or an attorney help you with your disability claim, you are much more likely to be approved for benefits.

 You should consult with an advocate as soon as you decide to file your claim, so you can make certain all the documentation is sent in at the proper time to help with the decision-making process.